-- 1. A plaintiff seeking a default judgment must proceed by filing on ECF a motion for default judgment pursuant to Federal Rule of Civil Procedure 55(b)(2) and Local Civil Rule 55.2(b).
+- 1. A plaintiff seeking a default judgment must proceed by filing on ECF a motion for default judgment pursuant to Federal Rule of Civil Procedure 55(b)(2) and Local Civil Rule 55.2.
 A plaintiff seeking a default judgment should not proceed by order to show cause. - 2.
-The motion for default judgment must be supported by the following papers: - A. An attorney's affidavit setting forth: - i. the basis for entering a default judgment, including a description of the method and date of service of the summons and complaint; - ii. the procedural history beyond service of the summons and complaint, if any; - iii. whether, if the default is applicable to fewer than all of the defendants, the Court may appropriately order a default judgment on the issue of damages prior to resolution of the entire action; - iv. the proposed damages and the basis for each element of damages, including interest, attorney's fees and costs; and - v. legal authority for why an inquest into damages would be unnecessary. - B. A proposed order to show cause. - C. A proposed default judgment. - D. Copies of all of the pleadings. - E. A copy of the affidavit of service of the summons and complaint. - F. A Certificate of Default from the Clerk of Court. - 3.
-The Court will review the motion for default judgment and, if appropriate, issue an order setting a date and time for a default judgment hearing. - 4.
-If the Court issues such an order, plaintiff should be prepared to serve (a) a conforming copy of the motion and supporting papers and (b) the Court's order setting the date and time for the default judgment hearing on the defendant. - 5.
-Prior to the hearing date, Plaintiff must file on ECF proof of service in the manner and by the date specified by the Court's order setting the default judgment hearing.
+Before seeking a default judgment, a plaintiff must seek the entry of default under Fed.
+R. Civ.
+P. 55(a) by filing a "Request to Enter Default" and other supporting papers consistent with Local Civil Rule 55.1. - 3.
+The motion for default judgment must be supported by the following papers: - A. An attorney's affidavit setting forth: - i. the basis for entering a default judgment, including a description of the method and date of service of the summons and complaint; - ii. the procedural history beyond service of the summons and complaint, if any; - iii. whether the Clerk of Court has entered default under Local Civil Rule 55.1; - iv. whether the party seeking default judgment has complied with the Servicemembers Civil Relief Act, 50a U.S.C. § 521; - v. if the party against whom judgment is sought is a minor or an incompetent person, whether they are represented by a general guardian, conservator, or other fiduciary who has appeared; - vi. whether, if the default is applicable to fewer than all of the defendants, the Court may appropriately order a default judgment on the issue of damages prior to resolution of the entire action; - vii. a statement of damages, sworn or affirmed to by one or more people with personal knowledge, in support of the request, showing the proposed damages and the basis for each element of damages, including interest, attorney's fees, and costs; and - viii. legal authority for why an inquest into damages would be unnecessary. - B. A proposed order to show cause. - C. A proposed default judgment. - D. Copies of all of the pleadings. - E. A copy of the affidavit of service of the summons and complaint.

+- F. A certificate of service stating that all documents in support of the request for default judgment, including the "Clerk's Certificate of Default" and any papers required by Local Civil Rule 55.2, have been personally served on, or mailed to the last known residence (for an individual defendant) or business address (for other defendants) of, the party against whom default judgment is sought.
+If the mailing is returned, a supplemental certificate of service must be filed setting forth that fact, together with the reason provided for return, if any. - G. A Certificate of Default from the Clerk of Court. - 4.
+The Court will review the motion for default judgment and, if appropriate, issue an order setting a date and time for a default judgment hearing. - 5.
+If the Court issues such an order, the plaintiff should be prepared to serve on the defendant (a) a conforming copy of the motion and supporting papers and (b) the Court's order setting the date and time for the default judgment hearing. - 6.
+Prior to the hearing date, the plaintiff must file on ECF proof of service in the manner and by the date specified by the Court's order setting the default judgment hearing.